Kelowna – 3199 Appaloosa Road (Balsam Place)

-BC Housing is building 60 temporary homes at 3199 Appaloosa Road in Kelowna.
-This project is a response to the urgent and ongoing need to provide housing for people at risk of or experiencing homelessness in Kelowna.
+BC Housing is building 60 temporary homes with supports at 3199 Appaloosa Road in Kelowna.
+This project, named Balsam Place, is a response to the urgent and ongoing need to provide housing for people at risk of or experiencing homelessness in Kelowna.

 Development